Secrets#

 Creating and managing secrets#

-When creating secrets, we recommend that you make it available to the smallest subset of projects possible.
+When creating secrets, we recommend that you make them available to the smallest subset of projects possible.
 To do this, you can use access policies to control which projects can use which of the organization's secrets.
 Organization-level secrets let you share secrets between multiple projects, which reduces the need for creating duplicate secrets.
 Updating an organization secret in one location also ensures that the change takes effect in all projects that use that secret.
 By default, all projects have access to secrets, but it is possible to restrict a secret to a specific subset of projects using the project whitelist when creating a new secret, or editing an existing one.
 To do this, choose Whitelisted and enter the project name(s).

 Web UI#